 - Encourage your child to write a diary, shopping lists, comic-strip stories, thank you letters, write labels and messages.

 Talk for Writing enables children to imitate the key language they need for a piece of writing orally before they try reading, analysing and rewriting it.
 It underpins the idea that if we are unable to say it, then we are unable to write it.
 We, at The Weatheralls, are extremely thrilled to be continuing to use this approach to help raise standards and enjoyment in writing.
-The fundamental actions for the key connectives can be learnt easily by watching this video which features members of The Weatheralls School Council 2014-2015.
-Additionally, you may like to refer to the poster which is now displayed in each classroom as well as being available here on our website.
+You may like to refer to the poster which shows the fundamental actions that support children in orally retelling a story.
 You can find out more information about Talk for Writing here at: www.talk4writing.co.uk/about